prathikkantarajgowda/chocolatechip/README.md

 ## Description
-chocolatechip is a program that allows you to run programs written in the CHIP-8 language initially intended for the COSMIC VIP.
-To do this, chocolatechip implements the opcodes for the language, and also fulfills the specifications for the CHIP-8 virtual machine (4k memory, registers, stack, etc).
+chocolatechip acts as a virtual machine that runs game ROMs written in the CHIP-8 language originally intended for the COSMAC VIP micro-computer.
+The program is based on a fetch/decode/execute loop which executes hexadecimal instructions called opcodes.

 ## Overview
 - The opcodes are handled by a simple switch statement in the cpu.c file.